GMRI-SEL/GoMEco/README.md

 4. Alright, I think you now should be good to go.
 You can work locally, push to your forked copy of the lab project repo and then submit a pull request so that your changes can be incorporated into the original lab project repo.
 Similarly, you can pull from upstream to make sure that you have any changes made on the original lab project repo.

 ## Box and code structure bits
-Now that you've got everything set up, I would suggest that at the beginning of everyone's code they source the lab function that loads paths to GMRI folders:
+Now that you've got everything set up, I would suggest that at the beginning of everyone's code they source the lab function that loads the paths to GMRI folders:

 `source("https://raw.githubusercontent.com/GMRI-SEL/LabFunctionsandCode/master/GenerateSharedPathsScript.R")`